Maplewood vs Oak Springs Elementary: A vs F in Austin ISD (2025 TEA)

 Do Maplewood and Oak Springs feed into the same middle school?

-Both schools feed into Kealing Middle School as one option.
-Maplewood also feeds Marshall and O. Henry, while Oak Springs also feeds Martin Middle School.
+Both zones can feed into Kealing Middle School depending on address.
+Maplewood students may also be zoned to O. Henry, Lamar, or Marshall, while Oak Springs students may continue to Martin Middle School instead.

 Ready to Find Your Home?

-East Austin school zones are shifting as fast as the neighborhoods around them.
-Getting the right information before you buy is essential.
-I have been helping buyers navigate central Austin for 19 years.
+East Austin school zones move as fast as the neighborhoods around them.
+Getting the right TEA data and the right neighborhood read before you write an offer is essential.
+I have spent 19 plus years helping buyers navigate central and east Austin.
 Lets talk about what matters most to you and I will show you the current inventory in both zones.

 Schedule a Consultation